Lotus Logo

 1984 – 1986

-After the first redesign of the emblem, the monogram and the circle disappeared from it – only a schematic triangle remained, which, due to the horizontal lengthening, looked more like an oval.
+After the first redesign of the emblem, the monogram and circle disappeared; only a schematic triangle remained, which looked more like an oval due to the horizontal lengthening.
 The fill inside the shape is green, and the letters and borders are gold.
-The title was written in a serif typeface, with each character stacked on top of the other.
-This technique was probably used due to a lack of space in the logo.
+The title was written in a serif typeface, with each character stacked on the other.
+This technique was likely used due to space constraints in the logo.

 1986 – 1989

-In 1986, the developers returned the monogram, which was present in the first version.
+In 1986, the developers restored the monogram, which had been present in the first version.

 1989 – 2010

 The debut version was chosen as the logo during this period, but with a slightly changed color scheme.
-Black and silver are a thing of the past, so the symbol has become much more colorful.
+Black and silver are past things, so the symbol has become much more colorful.
 The developers painted the inscription and the letter pattern above it in white, the triangle in green, the circle in yellow, and the frame in gray.
-They also changed the style of the title to use a thin serif font.
+They also changed the title’s style to a thin serif font.

 2010 – 2019

 The logo has acquired three dimensions.
-To raise the sides of the circle, the designers widened the edging strip, intensified the gray color, and added highlights.
+To raise the sides of the circle, the designers widened the edging strip, deepened the gray, and added highlights.
 They also darkened the edge of the yellow circle, making it visually lower than the frame.
-The triangle in the center with rounded corners, which personifies the lotus flower, is outlined with a thin silver line and thinned all the letters.
+The triangle in the center with rounded corners, which personifies the lotus flower, is outlined with a thin silver line, and all the letters are thinned.

 2019 – today

-With the advent of the simple and flat identity trend, the company approved a terse version of the logo.
-Now there are no bulges, edging stripes and frames, and white light in it.
+With the advent of the simple, flat identity trend, the company approved a concise version of the logo.
+There are no bulges, edging stripes, frames, or white light.
 Yellow and green predominate.
 The first is the circle and all the inscriptions; the second is the lotus symbol.
-In addition, the typeface has been replaced – both in the monogram and in the brand name.
-It has become stricter, wider, and sans serif.
+In addition, the typeface has been replaced in both the monogram and the brand name.
+It has become stricter, wider, and sans-serif.

 Font and Colors

 The monogram in the logo appeared immediately.
-It consists of the first letters of the full name and surname of the founder of the automobile company – “ACBC.”
+It consists of the first letters of the automobile company’s founder’s first and last name, “ACBC.”
 The abbreviation stands for “Anthony Colin Bruce Chapman.”
-But his original partners (the Allen brothers) were convinced that the monogram was a combination of the initials of the main founder, supplemented by their first and last names.
-They believed that there was an abbreviation for “Michael Allen, Nigel Allen, Colin Chapman.”
+But his original partners (the Allen brothers) were convinced that the monogram was a combination of the main founder’s initials, supplemented by their first and last names.
+They believed there was an abbreviation for “Michael Allen, Nigel Allen, Colin Chapman.”

 Earlier versions of the logo used a serif typeface.
-The word “Lotus” is written in a hard and bold grotesque type, close to Wardrum Bold or Lucifer Sans SemiExpanded Bold in the updated version.
-The difference is in the oblique cuts at the letters “L” and “T.” The first has a leg cut obliquely; the second has an upper transverse line.
+In the updated version, the word “Lotus” is written in a hard, bold, grotesque type, close to Wardrum Bold or Lucifer Sans SemiExpanded Bold.
+The difference is in the oblique cuts at “L” and “T.” The first has an obliquely cut leg; the second has an upper transverse line.

 The brand has used different color schemes at different times.
 If earlier the palette was meager and monotonous (black, white, silver), now it is bright and catchy (yellow, green, white).
 The current combination speaks of the company’s striving for optimism, further growth, and development.